Influencer Contracts & Agreements – How To

 Refine Your Budget

-Influencer compensation is one of the most critical portions to any influencer contract.
+Influencer compensation is one of the most critical portions of any influencer contract.
 Any piece of your influencer budget that remains ambiguous could cause your influencer to relaunch negotiations or back out of a campaign.

 What Do Influencer Partnerships Look Like?